nextdotxyz/linux-for-humans/lessons/01-command-line/14-help-command.md

 Linux has some great built-in tools to help you how to use a command or check what flags are available for a command.
-One tool, help, is a built-in bash command that provides help for other bash commands (echo, logout, pwd, etc).
+One tool, `help`, is a built-in bash command that provides help for other bash commands (`echo`, `logout`, `pwd`, etc).

 ```bash
 $ help echo